davep/davep.github.com/content/posts/2026/04/2026-04-26-but-is-the-code-that-bad.md

 title: But is the code that bad?
 date: 2026-04-26 09:29:49+0100
 category: AI
-tags: AI, Coding, Copilot, Gemini, Google, Python
+tags: AI, Coding, Copilot, Gemini, Google, Python, code review
 ---

 There is, obviously and understandably, a *lot* of conversation online about